evvo/bank_app/README.md

 # bank_app

-Simple back-end for bank-like API that uses memory for storing the data.
+Example back-end API for bank-like app that uses memory for storing the data.
 Supports log-in, fetching/adding transactions, sorting and filtering.

 ## Installation